Yassmin Abdel-Magied: Controversy (2017)

-Sharia law comments

 In June 2016 on the ABC TV program The Drum, Abdel-Magied said that Sharia law "allows for multiple interpretations... it's about mercy, it's about kindness".

 In February 2017, Abdel-Magied was a panelist on the Q&A program where she was challenged about her views on Sharia law by politician Jacqui Lambie.
 Abdel-Magied said "Islam to me is the most feminist religion.
 We got equal rights well before the Europeans.
 We don't take our husbands' last names because we ain't their property."
-She said that Sharia law is as simple as "me praying five times day," and that it says that "you follow the law of the land on which you are on".
+She said that Sharia law is as simple as "me praying five times a day," and that it says that "you follow the law of the land on which you are on".
 A right-wing group called "AltCon News" started an online petition after the show, calling for Abdel-Magied to be sacked from hosting the ABC TV show Australia Wide for what they saw as her "pro-Sharia law comments".
 The petition received more than 15,000 signatures.

-Anzac Day post

 On Anzac Day, 25 April 2017, Abdel-Magied posted "LEST.WE.FORGET.
 (Manus, Nauru, Syria, Palestine...)" on her personal Facebook page.
 The phrase "Lest we forget" is commonly used in war remembrance services and commemorative occasions in English-speaking countries, in particular Remembrance Day and Anzac Day.
 It is used to remember fallen military personnel as a mark of respect.
 Abdel-Magied's words in brackets referenced refugees held in detention on Manus Island and Nauru, and alleged injustices against Palestinians.
 The comment was criticised by many on social media as well as Minister for Immigration Peter Dutton.
 Abdel-Magied deleted the part in brackets soon after posting it, commenting: "It was brought to my attention that my last post was disrespectful, and for that, I apologise unreservedly."
 Australian Muslim leaders expressed varying views on the controversy, from support to denouncing her remarks as not reflective of the views of all Muslims.

 The following day, Deputy Prime Minister Barnaby Joyce suggested the Australian Broadcasting Corporation (ABC) should take action against Abdel-Magied, and the ABC also became a target of the right-wing media.
 The ABC argued that Abdel-Magied's personal opinions did not represent those of the national broadcaster.